Preparing Students to be Effective, Equitable, Caring Educators

-Students in these programs will have the opportunity to learn and develop the professional, personal, and spiritual dispositions necessary to be effective teachers or interpreters.
+Students in these programs will have the opportunity to learn and develop the professional knowledge and skills necessary to be effective educators or professionals (interpreters or social workers).
 These skills develop under the supervision of an experienced and qualified faculty.
-However, becoming a teacher or interpreter is much more than simply taking a series of courses.
-It also involves many hours of supervised practical experiences and passing appropriate professional exams.

 Master of Education